 We want to emphasize two remarkable features.

-The first is the frozen undersurface nano-bubbles surrounded by solid nano-crystallin matrix.
+The first is the frozen nanobubbles in a solid nanocrystalline matrix (under the surface).
 The second feature relates to the residual strain and stress fields.
 We clearly see the remaining fields in figures 3 and 6.
-They correspond to late enough time-the 30 acoustic time scales $t{\rm s}=20~{\rm ps}$ .
+They correspond to late enough time-the 30 acoustic time scales $t_s = 20$ ps.

-Longitudinal stress is near to zero-this is because of unloading due to presence of a free surface.
+Longitudinal stresses are close to zero: this is due to the unloading wave from the side of the free surface.
 But the transverse stresses survive at the level of few hundred MPa.
-A thin stressed layer is located near the bubbles, compare the density profile and the profiles of transverse stress in figure 6.
-It seems, that this layer is connected with thermal processes around the bubbles.
+A thin stressed layer is located near the bubbles; compare the density profile and the profiles of transverse stress in figure 6.
+It seems that this layer is connected with thermal processes around the bubbles.
 The deeper layer seems is formed due to plastic transformations under action of shock compression.
 The shock wave shown in figure 4 is Super-elastic one.
 We say "Super-elastic" shock, because it remains elastic at pressures that are much higher than the generally accepted values for elastic-plastic transformation HEL, see section 2.
 Thus formally aluminum should return to its unperturbed state after passing of shock.

-But, at least partially, this transverse stress is formed due, firstly, to 1D geometry, and secondly, to periodic boundary conditions, and thirdly, to the heating of our layer with a thickness of 0.5 microns.
-One-dimensional geometry (1D) means that the illumination is uniform along the frontal surface of the target.
+At least in part, this transverse stress is formed due to, firstly, one-dimensional (1D) geometry, secondly, periodic boundary conditions and, thirdly, to the heating of our layer with a thickness of 0.5 microns.
+1D geometry means that the illumination is uniform along the frontal surface of the target.
 That is, the diameter of the laser spot is much larger than the target thickness of 0.5 microns in the longitudinal direction.
 Periodic boundary conditions do not allow aluminum to expand in the lateral directions.